-Appendix B provides a detailed outline of the self-study, which should be submitted to the college/school dean no later than November 1.
-The self-study is a comprehensive written report that is prepared by the academic program scheduled for a review.
-If the department undergoing review has multiple degrees, a separate self-study should be prepared for each degree, although a common set of supporting materials may be provided for multiple reports.

-Institutional Research, Assessment, and Planning (IRAP) and the program review officer(s) will provide a standard data set to be included in the self-study.
-IRAP and the Center for Enhancement of Teaching and Learning (CETL) offer technical assistance in updating the assessment plan and planning and evaluating surveys.
-The review officer(s) can provide guidance and answer questions about the program review process.

 The self-study examines the current status of the academic program based on its activities and achievements since its last program review.
 The document should identify strengths and weaknesses in curriculum and instruction; student performance; student learning outcomes activities over the period since the prior review and a student outcomes assessment plan (SOAP) for the period until the next review; faculty contributions in teaching, research/creative activities, and service; resource availability and needs; and special features or services provided by the department.
-Finally, and perhaps most importantly, it should serve as a vehicle by which the department, in conjunction with the university, can plan for the future.
+It should serve as a vehicle by which the department, in conjunction with the university, can plan for the future.
 Goals for program improvement, an action plan to

-220-2

-(Revised 10/19/06)

 220

 achieve those goals, and strategies for measuring progress towards goal achievement should be included.
 Thus, the self-study should include mechanisms for solving current problems and avoiding projected problems, for building on existing strengths, and for maximizing opportunities that are likely to develop within the discipline in the near future.
 The allocation of resources is an important matter to all programs.
-However, if the self-study report becomes primarily a budget request, the unit misses an excellent opportunity to provide the campus information on its strengths, weaknesses, plans, and goals.
-Moreover, an unduly self-serving document in some measure loses credibility.
-The report is likely to have the most favorable impact on readers if the unit seizes the opportunity for creative thinking about plans.

 A self-study coordinator, selected from the department faculty by the department faculty, will oversee preparation of the report.
 Where a department is undergoing both a graduate and an undergraduate program review, separate self-study coordinators should be selected.
 All program faculty members should be involved in preparation of the self-study and consulted prior to the preparation of the final draft.
-Since the department chair1 is responsible for the content, accuracy, and completeness of the self-study, the chair should continually and actively oversee the preparation of the report.
+Since the department chair is responsible for the content, accuracy, and completeness of the self-study, the chair should continually and actively oversee the preparation of the report.
 It is the responsibility of the self-study coordinator to meet periodically with the college/school dean to review progress on the self-study, to share the content of the self-study as it develops, and to report to the department faculty the comments and recommendations of the dean.